README

 REFCODES.ORG

 codes represent a group of artifacts consolidating parts of my work in the past years.
-Several topics are covered which I consider useful for you, programmers, developers and software engineers.”
+Several topics are covered which I consider useful for you, programmers, developers and software engineers.

 What is this repository for?

-framework for flexible logging of any data to any data sink (including files, databases or the console provided as alternate implementations).
+This artifact provides flexible logging of any data to any data sink (including files, databases or the console).
+It supports straight forward, composite (clustering) or partitioning functionality provided by different implementations of the Logger

 type.
-The REFCODES.ORG
+The RuntimeLogger

 .